folio-org/stripes-components/lib/Tooltip/readme.md

 ## Usage with external ref
 It is possible to pass your own ref to the `triggerRef`-prop if you don't want to use the provided ref for the tooltip trigger.

+The ref external ref replaces the default ref and will be passed down using the render-prop pattern.
+It also allows for separating the trigger component and the tooltip.
+E.g.:

 ```js
   import { Tooltip } from '@folio/stripes/components';